-How thick a tabletop needs to be is very much dependent on the table itself.
+How thick a tabletop needs to be is very much dependent on the table base itself.
 As an example, if you simply plan on using the glass as a protective cover on top of another table top, glass that is a quarter-inch thick should be adequate.
-If the glass is going to serve as the actual table top or table surface, it may need to be thicker.
+If the table top glass is going to serve as the actual table top or table surface, it will need to be thick glass.

 In any event, if the table has a dimension larger than 24 inches or will be supporting heavy objects, the glass needs to be thicker than a quarter-inch.
 The most popular thicknesses are 3/8″, ½” or ¼”.
 The thicker a glass top is, the more substantial the look and feel of it.
 However, if the glass top is too thick for the size of the table, the weight can be a concern.
 As size increases, thicker glass can increase the weight greatly.

 If you are looking for a glass top for patio tables, inserts, smaller tables or protective glass covers, thinner glass like a 1/4″ thickness is usually adequate.
 For glass tabletops and protective covers, the ¼” glass thickness should work.
 If you need a glass top for a heavy, unsupported table top where the glass will be the stand alone table top, thick glass with a 3/8″ thickness is popular and durable.
 For a strong, attractive tabletop, ½” thickness provides the protection and durability needed for a stand-alone tabletop.

 In addition to the thickness of glass contributing to its strength, it is important to consider safety should the unthinkable happen and a glass table top break.